-The needle only stays in for a few minutes for optimum results and it can be moved around by the therapist while it is still in the skin to try to locate the exact area of the trigger point.
+The needle only stays in for a few minutes; for optimum results, it is moved around by the therapist while still in the skin to locate the exact area of the trigger point and promote blood flow.
 The muscle may sometimes twitch in response to the dry needling technique.

 Dry needling is an effective treatment for many sports injuries, back pain, joint pain and headaches.
 Dry needling can be performed on most muscular trigger points in the body ranging from the upper trapezius muscle around the shoulder, where dry needling may relieve headaches caused by upper trapezius muscle spasm, all the way down to gastrocnemius trigger points below the knee that may be responsible for calf pain and knee and ankle stiffness.

 The dry needling technique can often reduce or relieve pain immediately.
 It usually takes just a few treatment sessions for the pain relief to become long-lasting.

 Firstly, it reduces the toxic levels of pain-causing chemicals located in a muscle trigger point when the needle goes into the trigger point.
 A reaction is caused in the body, which helps eliminate the pain-causing chemicals, which helps the muscle relax, and spasms and pain are then eased.